 The 12 Disciples of Jesus and their occupation

-One would think that these men would be extraordinary men with mighty abilities at their births, but the reverse is the case.
+One would think that these men would be extraordinary men with mighty abilities at their birth, but the reverse is the case.

 These disciples got their fame by being with Jesus and doing ministry work with Him.
-Let’s take a look at jobs of the 12 disciples and what was their occupation and the family they came from.
+Let’s take a look at the jobs of the 12 disciples and what were their occupations and the family they came from.

 Who are the 12 Disciples of Jesus and what Job did they do?